 Note that hotels and restaurants outside of the town walls can drastically drop in price.

-Transportation: 2 1/2 - 3 hours; By train - Change at Steinach or travel via Würzburg.
-Note that there are several “Rothenburgs” in Germany so confirm you are headed to Rothenburg ob der Tauber (on the Tauber River); By car - A-8 toward Augsburg-West exit, B-2 north to Donauwörth, then the Romantic Road to Rothenburg.
-Park outside the walls to find a space and avoid the narrow... medieval streets.
+By train: Change at Steinach or travel via Würzburg.
+Note that there are several “Rothenburgs” in Germany so confirm you are headed to Rothenburg ob der Tauber (on the Tauber River).

 02 of 07